 In collaboration with T E Dikty, Bleiler began to produce in the late 1940s the first sf series of best-of-the-year Anthologies, the Best Science Fiction Stories sequence beginning with The Best Science Fiction Stories, 1949 (anth 1949) and ending with The Best Science Fiction Stories, 1954 (anth 1954; cut vt The Best Science Fiction Stories, Fifth Series 1956).
 A second series, the Year's Best Science Fiction Novels, presented a selection of longer stories, beginning with Year's Best Science Fiction Novels, 1952 (anth 1952; cut vt Year's Best Science Fiction Novels 1953) and ending with Year's Best Science Fiction Novels, 1954 (anth 1954; cut vt Year's Best Science Fiction Novels, Second Series 1955).
 They have had several successors.

 Bleiler joined Dover Publications in 1955, rising to Executive Vice-President in 1967, and retiring in 1977.
-Beginning with Ghost and Horror Stories of Ambrose Bierce (coll 1964), he edited for the firm a series of well-produced, cogently introduced and sometimes revelatory editions of a wide range of fantasy writers, some of whom had been forgotten; authors assembled include Algernon Blackwood, P Busson, Robert W Chambers, Arthur Conan Doyle, Lord Dunsany, M R James, Sheridan Le Fanu, H P Lovecraft, G Meyrink, G M W Reynolds, Mrs J H Riddell and H G Wells (for Bleiler's editions, see the individual authors).
+Beginning with Ghost and Horror Stories of Ambrose Bierce (coll 1964), he edited for the firm a series of well-produced, cogently introduced and sometimes revelatory editions of a wide range of fantasy and other writers, some of whom had been forgotten; authors assembled include Algernon Blackwood, P Busson, Robert W Chambers, Arthur Conan Doyle, Lord Dunsany, Jacques Futrelle, M R James, Sheridan Le Fanu, H P Lovecraft, G Meyrink, G M W Reynolds, Mrs J H Riddell and H G Wells (for Bleiler's editions, see the individual authors).
 For Dover, Bleiler also edited several anthologies of interest, including Three Gothic Novels: And a Fragment of a Novel by Lord Byron (omni 1966), Five Victorian Ghost Novels (omni 1971), Three Supernatural Novels of the Victorian Period (omni 1975); also of note is A Treasury of Victorian Ghost Stories (anth 1981), for Scribner's.
 More unusual, and of more original importance than his other anthologies, perhaps, was his edition of The Frank Reade Library (omni 1979-1986 10vols), which reprinted the complete sequence (see Frank Reade Library; Luis Senarens).
 He also translated works from Danish, Dutch, French, German, Italian, Latin, Polish and Swedish; his Prophecies and Enigmas of Nostradamus (trans 1979) as by Liberte E LeVert (an anagram of Everett Bleiler) was of some genre interest.
 Bleiler won the Pilgrim Award in 1984.

 Firegang: A Mythic Fantasy (2006), Bleiler's only published work of fiction, is a mythological Fantasy whose central venue is Yggdrasil but which ranges over the world and through Time.
 In 1988 he received the World Fantasy Award for lifetime achievement – the first recipient who was not best known as a fiction writer.
 [JC]